Vultee XP-54: Operational history

 The prototypes continued to be used in an experimental program until problems with the Lycoming engines and lack of spare parts caused termination.
-The second prototype, 42-108994 (but mistakenly painted as 42-1211) equipped with an experimental GE supercharger, made ten flights before it was relegated to a "parts plane" to keep the first prototype in the air.
+The second prototype, 42-108994 (but mistakenly painted as 42-1211) had the twin Wright turbo-supercharger setup replaced with a single experimental GE XCM turbo-supercharger, this airframe made ten flights before it was relegated to a "parts plane" to keep the first prototype in the air.